 U.S. Attorney John W. Huber

 Prior to confirmation as the United States Attorney, Mr. Huber served in leadership roles within the U.S. Attorney’s Office as the National Security Section chief and the Executive Assistant U.S. Attorney.
 Mr. Huber personally prosecuted a number of high profile cases that centered on violent crime, domestic and international terrorism, and the rule of law.
-In addition, Mr. Huber coordinated task forces that focused on violent crime and counter-terrorism.
-As a line prosecutor, he earned recognition from the highest levels of the United States Department of Justice over the course of two Presidential administrations.
+In addition, Mr. Huber coordinated task forces focused against violent crime and terrorism.
+This work garnered commendations from the highest levels of the United States Department of Justice over the course of two Presidential administrations.
 In 2004, Attorney General John Ashcroft recognized Mr. Huber for his work in fighting violent crime, and in 2010 Attorney General Eric Holder honored Mr. Huber for his superior performance as a federal prosecutor.
-In Utah, he helped create and then lead the National Security Section in the U.S. Attorney’s Office before being tasked to serve as the Executive Assistant U.S. Attorney, a member of the office’s executive leadership team.